hphelion/documentation/commercial/GA1/commercial.install-GA-DNSaaS.md

 ##Post-install cleanup

 Now the installer VM is not required.
-Please archive the configuration file used and optionally delete the dnsaas-installer instance.
+Please archive the configuration file and the SSH public and private keys used and optionally delete the dnsaas-installer instance.

 ##Uninstall